Chronic venous disorders (CVDs): this term includes the full spectrum of morphologic and functional abnormalities of the venous system.1

-- Use elastic compression stockings (ECS) with ankle pressure gradient of 30 to 40 mm Hg for at least 2 years if patients have symptomatic, proximal DVT and symptoms of PTS; however, supporting data is conflicting.
+- May consider use of elastic compression stockings (ECS) with ankle pressure gradient of 30 to 40 mm Hg for at least 2 years if the patient is symptomatic has a proximal DVT and/or symptoms of PTS; however, supporting data is conflicting.

 The venous network in the lower extremities is divided into superficial, deep, and perforating veins.
 The deep veins within the calf muscles are the main conduit for venous blood to return to the heart.
-The superficial compartment is a low pressure chamber.
-The deep compartment is a high pressure chamber because of the calf muscle pump.
+The superficial compartment is a low-pressure chamber.
+The deep compartment is a high-pressure chamber because of the calf muscle pump.
 The perforator veins connect the deep and superficial veins.
 When the calf muscles (muscular systole) contract, the perforator valves close, preventing transmission of high pressure to the superficial veins.
-When the calf muscles relax (muscular diastole) the pressure in the superficial compartment is higher than the deep veins causing a reversal of blood flow.4
+When the calf muscles relax (muscular diastole) the pressure in the superficial compartment is higher than the deep veins causing a reversal of blood flow.5

 Pathophysiology of PTS starts with an obstructive thrombus causing damage to the vein wall, initiating an inflammatory response.
 A phenotypic change of the vascular smooth muscle cell occurs, which promotes collagen and other matrix accumulation, vein wall fibrosis, leading to functional obstruction and resulting in reflux, and stiffness.8 The combination of obstruction and reflux produces ambulatory venous hypertension, meaning that the venous pressure cannot be reduced with exercise.
 Prolonged venous hypertension results in dilation of the vessels, increased permeability of proteins and red blood cells, which translates into skin changes that may include hyperpigmentation, edema, fibrosis and ulcers.2 The presence of mast cells suggests a regulatory role in ulcer formation.14

-Genetic predisposition and various candidate genes and their polymorphisms and environmental factors (obesity and standing posture) are also important in the development of chronic venous disease.9
+Genetic predisposition and various candidate genes and their polymorphisms and environmental factors (obesity and standing posture) are also important in the development of chronic venous disease.15

 Specific secondary or associated conditions and complications

-Of patients with DVT, 5% to 10% develop severe PTS, including ulcers, which is precipitated by trauma to the gaiter area (perimalleolar).6
+Of patients with DVT, 5% to 10% develop severe PTS, including ulcers, which is precipitated by trauma to the gaiter area (perimalleolar).21

 Essentials of Assessment